Life Sciences Degrees

 tel: +44 (0)141 330 1699

-Our students select four Options (taught courses) from the School of Life Sciences catalogue, which they will study in Semesters 1 and 2.
-Options run for 5 weeks and focus on particular areas of anatomical research: Options A and B run in semester 1, Options C and D in semester 2.
-The Advanced Studies course runs throughout semesters 1 and 2, and is designed to broaden your scientific knowledge and develop your skills in critically appraising the scientific literature.
+Our students select four taught courses from the Life Sciences catalogue, which they will study in Semesters 1 and 2.
+These courses focus on particular areas of anatomical research.
+The Core Skills for Modern Anatomists 4X course runs in Semester 1 and is designed to broaden your scientific knowledge and develop your skills in critically appraising the scientific literature.
 All students will undertake a research project, giving them experience in a range of techniques used by modern anatomists including human dissection, histology, immunohistochemistry, light, confocal and electron microscopy and other imaging methods.
-Intercalating students will also participate in a course designed specifically for them: Skills for the Modern Professional.
+Intercalating students will also participate in a course designed specifically for them: Scientific Skills for Intercalating Students.
 Here, you will learn about data handling, develop your understanding of statistics, and participate in regular group presentations.

 Biochemistry